WLAN-Pi/wlanpi-ctx/README.md

 ## Feature: overriding defaults with configuration file support

-To change the default operation of the script (without passing in CLI args), on the WLAN Pi, a configuration file can be found at `/etc/wlanpi-ctx/config.ini`.
+To change the default operation of the script (without passing in any of the CLI args mentioned above), a configuration file can be found at `/etc/wlanpi-ctx/config.ini`.

 This can be used as a way to modify settings loaded at runtime such as channel, interface, and payload min/max values.